Eliminating the "impossible": Recent progress on local measurement theory for quantum field theory: Conclusion

 This final moral is, of course, highly suggestive.
 Sorkin-type `impossible measurements' are not a symptom of the Measurement Problem.
 However, conversely, solutions to the `impossible measurement' problem could affect how the Measurement Problem is framed in QFT.
 More concretely, one version of the Measurement Problem in NRQM is that a literal interpretation of the dynamical evolution of the state is in general inconsistent with a literal interpretation of the state update rule following a measurement.
 The interpretative consequences of proposed accounts of measurement in QFT is an important direction for future research.
 (See \cite{FraserPhilosophy} for a starting point.)
 Given that all of the proposals reviewed in this paper are works in progress with open questions and challenges, this is only one of many directions for future research.
-Furthermore, there are other possible approaches for devising an account of measurement for QFT that we did not consider.
-We hope that this paper encourages continued development of a diverse range of approaches as well as further investigation of the relationships among them.
+We hope that this paper encourages continued development of a diverse range of approaches, as well as further investigation of the relationships among them.